Exclusive: Baring Private Equity Asia raising new $6 billion fund - sources

 The surge comes as investors worldwide continue to allocate capital to catch growing market and economic momentum in countries including China and India, pushing up the average fund size.

-Baring’s new Asia fund would be the biggest in the region since KKR closed a record $9.3 billion Asia-focused buyout fund in June, surpassing similar fundraising efforts by global rivals such as Carlyle Group and Blackstone Group .
+Baring’s new Asia fund would be the biggest in the region since KKR & Co (KKR.N) closed a record $9.3 billion Asia-focused buyout fund in June, surpassing similar fundraising efforts by global peers such as Carlyle Group (CG.O) and Blackstone Group LP (BX.N).

-Carlyle is reaching first close for a planned $5 billion Asian buyout fund, while Blackstone is seeking to raise up to $3 billion in its first pan-Asia buyout fund, aiming to lock in the first-tranche of investment by the end of 2017, sources familiar with the matter have said previously.
+Carlyle is reaching first-close of a planned $5 billion Asian buyout fund, while Blackstone is seeking to raise up to $3 billion in its first pan-Asia buyout fund, aiming to lock in the first-tranche of investment by the end of 2017, sources told Reuters previously.

 Chinese firms Primavera Capital Group and CITIC Private Equity also plan to raise new dollar-denominated funds of about $2.8 billion and up to $2.2 billion respectively.

 Baring Asia, one of the largest regional funds, is busy striking deals alongside fundraising.
-It is nearing a deal to acquire language teaching business Wall Street English from Pearson for $350 to $400 million, in a consortium with CITIC Capital Holdings, Reuters reported in October.
+It is nearing a deal to acquire Wall Street English from Pearson for $350 million to 400 million, in a consortium with Chinese private-equity firm CITIC Capital Holdings, Reuters reported in October.

 Baring started operating its first Asian private-equity fund in 1999 at $305 million, and over the years has grown into one of the largest independent investment firms in the region with over $10 billion of committed capital.
 Its last fund was raised in 2015 at $4 billion.

-Its portfolio companies include UK-based homeware and fashion brand retailer Cath Kidston, corporate services firm Vistra Group and state-controlled Chinese company COFCO Meat Holdings , in which it has a minority stake.
+Its portfolio companies include U.K.-based affordable fashion brand Cath Kidston, corporate services firm Vistra Group and state-owned Chinese company COFCO Meat, in which it has a minority stake.

-Reporting by Carol Zhong of Basis Point and Kane Wu; Editing by Stephen Coates, Greg Mahlich
+Reporting by Carol Zhong of Basis Point and Kane Wu; Editing by Stephen Coates